ZhiyuanLck/vim-lf/README.md

 ![vim-lf][1]

-## Actions
+## Main action

-You can set the shortcut of action by
+You can set the shortcut of main action by
 ```vim
 let g:vlf_action_<action> = "<key>"
 ```